211 BCE-210 BCE: Qin Dynasty

 The affair of the Gracchi was the first clear instance of violent conflict between the Populares and Optimates in the late Republic.
 Forty years later, a conflict between two politicians, representing different sides in this debate, resulted in a full-fledged civil war.

 In 107 BCE, impatient over the prolonged and challenging war against the Numidian king Jugurtha, the Romans elected as consul Gaius Marius.
 While Marius had already enjoyed a distinguished military career, he was a novus homo, or “new man,” a term the Romans used to refer to newcomers to Roman politics, meaning individuals who have not had any family members elected to political office.
 Even more shockingly, Marius was not even from Rome proper, but from the town of Arpinum, located sixty miles south of Rome.
 Marius bene ted from the sense of frustration in Rome over the length of the war and the perceived corruption of the aristocratic leaders abroad.
-Once elected, he took over the command in the war and passed the most comprehensive reforms to the Roman military since the Romans switched to the manipular legion.
+Once elected, he took over the command in the war and implemented comprehensive reforms.

 Bust of Gaius Marius

 Author: User “Direktor” Source: Wikimedia Commons License: Public Domain

 First, Marius abolished the property requirement for military service, allowing landless Romans to serve in the army for the first time in Roman history.
 A second and related change was the new commitment on the part of the Roman state to arm its troops and also pay them for service.
 Henceforth, the military became a profession, rather than a seasonal occupation for farmers.